-- Be familiar with the plumbing system in the home or business.
-If roof downspouts are piped underground, a sump pump has no identifiable discharge point, or foundation drains don't discharge to the roadside ditch or other low point on the lot, there may be sources of I/I on the property that are contributing to the problem.
+- Be familiar with the plumbing system in your home or business.
+If roof downspouts are piped underground, a sump pump has no identifiable discharge point, or foundation drains don't discharge to the roadside ditch or other low point on the lot, there may be sources of I/I on your property that are contributing to the problem.

-- Have the private sewer service lateral inspected and, if necessary, repaired.
+- Have your private sewer service lateral inspected and, if necessary, repaired.

-What are local communities and the Council doing to mitigate I/I?
+What are local communities and the Council doing to reduce I/I?